ohmybrew/ohmybrew.github.io/_posts/2016-03-02-building-a-simple-redis-autosuggest-with-ruby.markdown

 Here we can see how the script cleans the titles, then breaks them down to produce key names for Redis to use as we had hoped for in the planning section.
-Now, lets import this into Redis.
+Now, let's import this into Redis.
 Simply change line 27:

 ```ruby
 # BEFORE